vipulnaik/working-drafts/ark/pending-checks.md

 **B3.
 Purely-foreign configurations are reachable.** `best_with_k` skipped a prime p when no power of p landed in the pruning window, which is justified only for configurations containing a p-characteristic part.
 Configurations with a trivial bottom layer (all parts foreign) are legitimate Oliver groups, and reaching them relied on some *other* p surviving the skip and happening to make every part foreign — true in practice, unproven in general.
 Status: **corrected** — an explicit sentinel `p = 0` meaning "trivial bottom layer" is now enumerated and never skipped.
 The correction did not change B(n) on any of the 85 regression values.

 **B4.
-The refined intra-orbital formula for partial capacity.** This is Part J item 2, restated here because it is the only place where the *code* computes something the *proof* does not fully license.
-Where Lemma C strictly reduces a p-characteristic twist, SAFE mode scores F·C(c,2) (valid for any stabiliser) while the construction reaches only F·orb(c, d).
-The bound stays valid; attainment does not.
-Reduces to one question: for a primitive affine orbit 𝔽_c ⋊ H with H cyclic-by-q and cyclic-layer image of order d, is the minimum ±H-orbit on 𝔽_c∖{0} at most 2d?
-Status: **open.** Empirically the fallback is invoked on a winner at **0 of 1,460** values, so μ(n) = B(n) throughout the computed range, but no argument excludes it at larger n.
+The refined intra-orbital formula — RESOLVED in range; only the asymptotic statement is open.** Formerly the only place where the code computed something the proof did not license.
+Three changes.

+*The posed question is answered NO.* Is the minimum ±H-orbit on 𝔽_c∖{0} at most 2d?
+For E = 3^{1+2} on 𝔽₇³ the ±E-orbits have sizes {18, 54} while d = |Z(E)| = 3, so the minimum is 18 against 2d = 6.

+*Refined mode is therefore invalid, not merely unjustified.* It under-estimates, and under-estimating a group's minimum orbital makes the bound defeatable by that group.
+With c = 343 and foreign primes {3, 19} stripping 342 = 2·3²·19 down to d = 2, refined returns 343 where E achieves 3087 — a factor of 9. `--refined` is now documented as a heuristic retained only for reproducing old rows.
+The shortfall cannot propagate: driving d far below c−1 needs the small prime factors of c−1 stripped, hence small foreign blocks, and a foreign block of size r caps the density at 2r/n — the two shortfall configurations 343+3+19 and 343+2+3+19 have densities 0.00086 and 0.00009.

+*Attainment is instead certified.* `fallback_cert.py` checks eight necessary conditions on any configuration that invokes the fallback and attains B(n), and finds none at **all 1,582 values, 0 inconclusive**.
+So μ(n) = B(n) is proved per n, and B_refined = B_safe follows as a corollary rather than as a separate measurement.
+Status: **closed in range, asymptotically open** — the certificate must be rerun as the table extends, and nothing here bounds the exceptional set as n → ∞.

 **B5.
 Exhaustiveness of the four GAP stages.** Only the Oliver-condition test and the emission logic of `ark_gap.g` have been read. `IsOliverTop` is **sound** — taking Γ₂ = `PCore(N,p)` is WLOG since any normal p-subgroup with cyclic quotient lies in O_p(N) and the quotient is then a quotient of a cyclic group; and normality in Γ is automatic because O_p(N) is characteristic in N with N ◁ Γ. What has *not* been checked is whether stages A–D together are exhaustive over the intended families (transitive groups, direct products over partitions, imprimitive wreaths, p-subgroups up to Sylow-conjugacy).
 The n = 10 and n = 12 exhaustive comparisons are evidence that they are, at those degrees.